forestgrape/coronavirus/index.md

 ACE2 is apically expressed on lower respiratory tract epithelial cells, Especially well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
 In the upper respiratory tract, only the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).

-### empirical observations
+### empirical reasoning
+Viral load in combination with the [movements of virions](#movement-of-virions) inside the body give indications for tissue preferences of Sars-CoV-2.
+#### sars-cov-2 viral load
-The viral loads observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
+The viral load observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
-* The only location where _all_ patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).
+* The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).
 * For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
 The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
 Remark: Mers-Cov has a different cell entry receptor (DPP4).
 However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
 This is just a piece of evidence in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].
+An active infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].

 ## Immune Protection with a Focus on Coronaviruses
 Some topics and findings of the vertebrate immune protection relevant for other parts of [this site](#home) are described.